CounterpartyXCP/Documentation/developer_guide/counterpartyd_API.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Counterparty API aims to be as simple and flexible as possible.
 To this end, it includes a straightforward
-way to filter the results of most :ref:`Read API functions <_read_api>` to get the data you want, and only that.
+way to filter the results of most read_api_ to get the data you want, and only that.

 For each Read API function that supports it, a ``filters`` parameter exists.
 To apply a filter to a specific data field,
 specify an object (e.g. dict in Python) as this parameter, with the following members: